louadi/DSC/README.md

 ## Deep Splicing Code: The Web Tool
-Visit the tool website for the full dataset and more : https://home.jbnu.ac.kr/NSCL/dsc.htm
+Visit the tool website for generating predictions, the full dataset and more : https://home.jbnu.ac.kr/NSCL/dsc.htm

 ## Citation